AtlasOfLivingAustralia/cleaning_data/docs/notes-on-this-book.md

 This will render the book and publish the new version from the `gh-pages` branch to the live website.

 At the moment, sometimes `publish` pushes changes to a GH url, rather than https://cleaning-data-r.ala.org.au/.
 After running `quarto publish` be sure to double check that the custom domain in [Settings](https://github.com/AtlasOfLivingAustralia/cleaning_data/settings/pages) is still set to cleaning-data-r.ala.org.au

+Update 2025-09: Matt Andrews added a `CNAME` file to the `gh-pages` branch that should fix publishing to cleaning-data-r.ala.org.au url.
+Ensure that this file exists in the `gh-pages` top directory to avoid publishing issues.

 ## Updating data & DOIs